natashaclerkin/fiid-memory-game-MS2/README.md

 ![alt text](assets/wireframes/fiid-gameover.PNG "Fiid Gameover Screen")

 **_Overlays:_**
-- **Instructions overlay:** I used an overlay instead of a separate page so the user can slightly see the game behind it and to give the user an indication like there are fewer steps to receive their discount.
-This includes three straightforward instructions with the main action highlighted for better UX and is accompanied by the enticing 'Try your luck' button.
+- **Instructions overlay:** I used an overlay instead of a separate page so the user can slightly see the game behind it and to give the user the impression there are fewer steps to receive their discount.
+This includes three straightforward instructions with the main action highlighted for better UX and is accompanied by the enticing, glowing 'Try your luck' button.
 - **Victory overlay:** Along with the audio, the overlay and modal are executed when the user wins the game.
 They are presented with the modal which requests their email to receive their discount code.
 They are also offered the option to subscribe to the newsletter.
 Once they have completed the form, a message appears that they have been sent their discount code via email.
 The user is invited to shop on the main website or challenge their friends to the game via social media or email.
 - **Game Over overlay:** Accompanied by the Game Over audio, the overlay is triggered when the user loses the game.
 They are presented with the button to 'Try again'.